Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 <h3>The Guest Pass</h3>

-Because the actual guest passes are located on their pages, this allowed me to experiment with animations which are typically not done in Elements.
+Because the actual guest passes are located on their own pages, this allowed me to experiment with animations which are typically not done in Elements.
 Have a look:

 <h4>Success</h4>